 Find out what facilities are available - do they have birth balls you can use?
 Do they have music docking stations/special lighting features?
 Is there a birth pool available?
 It helps to be familiar with the place and to know where you're going in advance (it can remove some stress on the big day).

 How would you and your partner both feel about a home birth?
 This is ultimately your decision, it is so important that you feel comfortable with your chosen location but you will need to be supported by your partner throughout so it is important that they are on board with what you decide.
-Many partners find the idea of a homebirth quite daunting, I imagine because they feel as though the responsibility should anything go not according to plan would fall with more heavily them (rather than having a full medical team only moments away in a hospital or birth centre setting) & that can feel like a huge burden.
+Many first time couples and partners find the idea of a homebirth quite daunting, and prefer the perceived security of having a full medical team only minutes away in a hospital or birth centre setting.

 Who would you like to be with you on the big day?
-Most women choose to have the father (or other parent, if you're in a same sex relationship) with them for the birth.
-They will find everything they need to be your perfect birth partner in module 7: Support.
+Most Mums-to-be choose to have the father (or other parent, if you're in a same sex relationship) with them for the birth.
+They will find everything they need in order to be your perfect birth partner in module 7: Support.

-Remember that the most important thing is that you are happy with your choices (it doesn't matter what anyone else thinks - this is your birth experience!).
+Remember that the most important thing is that you're happy with your choices (it doesn't matter what anyone else thinks - this is your birth experience!).

 The most important part of making choices is understanding the options that are available to you.
 You may have very strong opininons about pain relief, whether that's for or against.
 The fact that you are doing this course suggests that you are keen on keeping things natural.
-That's fantastic and this course will provide you with all the knowledge and skills that you need to prepare yourself for the best birth experience possible.
-At the same time, you do not know how you will feel on the day, how you will cope with sensations, and if there will be any complications along the way.
+That's fantastic and this course will provide you with all the knowledge and skills that you need to prepare yourself for the best birth experience possible (we'll look at natural comfort measures later in the course).
+You don't however know how you'll feel on the day, how you'll cope with sensations, and if there will be any complications along the way.
 Ultimately there's no medal for declining pain relief if you really feel like you need some help.
 I would always advise looking into your options, and discussing them in depth with your partner so that they have a clear idea of what you want.